Edwin Clark University

-Edwin Clark University(ECU) is a privately owned university located in Kiagbodo, Delta State, Nigeria.
+Edwin Clark University (ECU) is a privately owned university located in Kiagbodo, Delta State, Nigeria.
 It was approved by the Federal Executive Council of Nigeria in 2015.

 History

-Chief Edwin K. Clark is the founder of Edwin Clark University.
-The institution was established in May 2015.It was previously known as Edwin Clark University of Technology (ECUT) but was later changed.
+Chief Edwin K. Clark was the founder of Edwin Clark University.
+The institution was established in May 2015.
+It was previously known as Edwin Clark University of Technology but was later changed.